tonyvict/tp/docs/DeveloperGuide.md

 * 2e.
 ClassRosterPro detects invalid score value.
    * 3a1.
 ClassRosterPro shows "Error saving grade data".\
      Use case ends.
-* 3a.
-ClassRosterPro encounters storage error.
-   * 2b1.
-ClassRosterPro shows "Incorrect format".\
-     Use case ends.
-* b.
-At any time, subject-assessment already exists for student.
-   * b1.
-ClassRosterPro overwrites with new score without warning.\
-     Use case ends.
-* c.
-At any time, system encounters unexpected error.
-   * c1.
-ClassRosterPro shows "An unexpected error occurred" and logs details.\
-     Use case ends.

 ---

 ### **UC05 - Unschedule Lesson**